The Bogoliubov free energy functional II. The dilute limit: Introduction

 Expressing the expectation value of $H-TS-\mu\mathcal{N}$ for a general quasi-free state does lead to a complicated non-linear functional.
 Simplifying it somewhat by throwing out certain terms, Critchley and Solomon conclude that the model will reproduce Bogoliubov's conclusions.

 In this paper, we analyse their functional without the simplifications, and determine whether the minimizers display BEC ($\rho_0>0$) or not ($\rho_0=0$).
-This is a variational reformulation of Bogoliubov's and Lee and Yang's approach that is conceptually clear and more accurate, although it has in common with Lee and Yang's approach that the phase transition is of (presumably unphysical) first order.
+This is a variational reformulation of Bogoliubov's and Lee and Yang's approach that is conceptually clear and more accurate, although it has in common with Lee and Yang's approach that the phase transition is of (presumably unphysical) first order because the density jumps at the critical temperature.

 The analysis of the functional without simplifications leads to an approximation for the critical temperature given by